 NCSS provides as a service to its members the ability to search for other members through the member services website.
 Your contact information will be available to other members through this directory.

-NCSS also makes available to members and other parties contact information for members who serve on committees, task forces, are affiliate council leaders or associated group leaders, or are SIG chairs or contact persons.
+NCSS also makes available to members and other parties contact information for members who serve on committees, task forces, are affiliate council leaders or associated group leaders, or are Community chairs or contact persons.

 "Anonymous" information collected online

 Generally speaking, you can visit the NCSS website without revealing any personal information about yourself.
 We do keep a record of all server activity, which means that every page, image, or other type of file requested by your browser is written into a log file.
 Each entry in the log contains, among other things, information about the computer you're using to connect to the Internet (its "IP address") and about your browser (e.g., which version of Firefox you're using).
 It does not, however, tell us anything about you personally.
 We use aggregate data from the web logs to determine how the site's resources are being used and to refine its navigational structure.
 If the need arises, we may use the logs to trace the source of abusive or illicit activity.
 We do not share our web server logs with any outside party unless required to do so by law or legal process or otherwise requested by any law enforcement officer or agency acting under color of law.

 NCSS collects cookies on our Web site to capture information about page visits.
 This information is anonymous and NCSS uses this information only internally - to deliver the most effective content to our visitors.
 Information from the cookies is used to gauge page popularity, analyze traffic patterns on our site and guide development of other improvements to our site.

 NCSS does not require that you accept cookies, however, some functionality on our web site, including member-only resources, our product or service check-out process, and other products and services may be disabled if you decline to accept cookies.
 You can set your browser to notify you when you receive a cookie, giving you the chance to decide whether or not to accept it.